 Filling the gap: narrowbodies from newer and start-up airlines, with Riga-based carrier Primera Air, best known for much-delayed sun-and-sand flights from Scandinavia, the latest to join the queue for the North Atlantic Tracks.
 And whereas competitor Norwegian is flying to secondary US airports like Stewart-Newburgh and Providence, Primera will be heading straight to Boston and Newark from, initially, Birmingham and Stansted in the UK, plus Paris Charles de Gaulle.
 Newark flights will be daily, while the rest will be split three or four day operations.

-my RGN colleague Seth Miller that these operations will utilise four of Primera’s eight A321LR aircraft, and that more routes are likely to follow.
+I concur with my RGN colleague Seth Miller that these operations will utilise four of Primera’s eight A321LR aircraft, and that more routes are likely to follow.

 You could be forgiven, though, for giving the Primera Air website a hairy eyeball.
 The company uses an old B/E Aerospace (now Rockwell Collins) Diamond CGI mockup to advertise the “Primera Air Experience”, but the page it links to talks only about economy and premium economy.
 The premium economy seats appear to be the late 2016 version of the Acro Series 7 seat, created in partnership with Factorydesign, while economy seems like Acro Series 6, for which Primera Air is already a customer.
 It is notable, though, that Primera chose to illustrate its economy seats on the website with three varieties from the Acro catalogue, including one with a headrest and two without, a highly improbable configuration for its eventual aircraft.
 Nor does the seatmap, which shows four sets of main doors, match the CGI imagery of Primera’s aircraft, which shows three main doors plus a pair of overwing exits in one of Airbus’ Cabin-Flex layouts.